prosaox/Study-tool/README.md

 ### Core Features

-- Add courses and track them for a limited time range.
+> * All registered users can add courses that they want to keep track of to their account.
-- Create tasks such as assignments, exams, project deadlines and schedule them for a particular course.
+> > * Different course related activities such as assignments, exams and projects can be added to each course to:
-- Can add and use flash cards for each course.
+> > > * Make schedule and get notifications about their deadlines
-- Create personalized tasks and schedule them.
+> > > * Add grades of each activities
-- Track grades.
+> > > * Create goals and track progress towards that goal by already achieved grades
-- Create goals and track the progress towards that goal.
+> > * Also personalized tasks can be created and scheduled.

 ###  Languages and Tools